Start9Labs/documentation/site/source/user-manual/initial-setup.rst

     - From your browser, navigate to your router configuration settings.
 This is usually an IP address such as 192.168.1.1.
 A simple web search will usually reveal how to access the router configuration settings for a particular brand.
     - Once in the router config settings, find the section that lists the devices on your network.
 You should see an item labeled "embassy".
 Take note of the associated IP address and enter it into your browser's URL field to enter the setup.
-    - In some cases, if you are working with a very old image of embassyOS, the device name will show up as `start9-shortcode`.
-If this is the case, and you want to start fresh, wiping out the previous install and all data residing on it, :ref:`flash the newest version of embassyOS<flashing>`.
+    - In some cases, if you are working with a very old image of StartOS, the device name will show up as `start9-shortcode`.
+If this is the case, and you want to start fresh, wiping out the previous install and all data residing on it, :ref:`flash the newest version of StartOS<flashing>`.

 Raspberry Pi Lights
 -------------------